+Loss of income Injury to feelings HK\$ 43,500.00

+HK\$ 55,000.00

 HK\$98,500.00

-Injury to feelings HK\$55,000.00

-Loss of income HK\$43,500.00

 For the loss of earnings, the Court decided that the Plaintiff should recover six months' loss of income as the Court viewed that he should be able to find alternative employment with a similar salary within that period.
 For the injury to feelings, the Court took into account the length of time the Plaintiff had worked for the Defendant and the treatment he had received during his employment period.